fivestars/typescript-terminal-api/README.md

 For Visual Studio Code install the Deno extension: [https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno)

+## Configuring credentials

+First of all you should edit the `config/default.json` file and update it with your credentials.
+These will be used by the scripts and will be used to fill in the default values in the UI.

 ## Running a simple UI

 Start the UI server using the command: `deno task start`